Home Region: Western Europe (Europe)

 Preceding Entity:

-Preceding: Hallstatt D (fr_hallstatt_d) [population migration]
+Preceding: Hallstatt D (fr_hallstatt_d) [population replacement]

 Succeeding: La Tene B2-C1 (fr_la_tene_b2_c1) [continuity]